1964 Sailors' Revolt: Revolt

-The Association's Anniversary
+The association's anniversary

-The celebration of the Association's two years, on March 25, had been announced since January.
-It was scheduled for the Metalworkers' Union, the "Palácio de Aço," at 7:00 pm.
-The President of Brazil was invited, but did not attend, advised by the Minister of the Navy.
-Most historians record that the event was banned by the Navy, but Minister Mota never claimed to have made such a ban in his 1964 testimony.
-He challenged the meeting on other legal grounds, such as the prohibition on public demonstration on internal and political issues.
-The arrest warrants were for the events of the 20th.
-The anniversary itself was legal: AMFNB was a civilian registered entity, the sailors were off duty, and the celebration wasn't happening in a military office.
+The celebration of the association's second anniversary on 25 March had been announced since January.
+It was scheduled to take place at the Metalworkers’ Union, the "Steel Palace", at 19:00.
+The president of Brazil was invited but did not attend, following advice from the Navy Minister.
+Most historians note that the navy prohibited the event, but minister Mota never claimed to have issued such a prohibition in his 1964 testimony.
+Instead, he contested the meeting on other legal grounds, such as the prohibition of public demonstrations regarding internal and political matters.
+The arrest warrants were issued for the events of 20 March.
+The anniversary itself was legal: the AMFNB was a registered civil entity, the sailors were off duty, and the celebration did not take place in a military facility.

-Absent were the president, Minister Jurema and Admiral Aragão.
-A notable presence was that of João Cândido, leader of the Chibata Revolt, who received a pension from the Association.
-At age 84, he was photographed by Ultima Hora with the caption "Revolt of 1910 present in 64," emphasizing the connection between the two generations of sailors.
-However, the "Sea Dragon", as he was known, disagreed with the younger sailors because of his involvement in issues outside the naval sphere; "A sailor's revolt only works at sea".
-"A sailor should be taking ship, because that's where he knows how to move, and not going to a union, exposing himself to the action of the enemy, who could have even bombed the whole thing."
+Absent from the event were the president, minister Jurema, and admiral Aragão.
+A notable attendee was João Cândido, leader of the 1910 Revolt of the Lash, who was receiving a pension from the association.
+At 84 years old, he was photographed by Ultima Hora with the caption "1910 Revolt present in '64", emphasizing the connection between the two generations of sailors.
+However, the "Sea Dragon", as he was known, disagreed with the younger sailors’ involvement in issues beyond naval matters.
+"A sailors' revolt only works at sea", he said.
+"A sailor should seize a ship, because that’s where he knows how to act, not go to a union, exposing himself to enemy action, which could have even bombed everything".
+The link between 1910 and 1964 went beyond this symbolic presence and lay in the ongoing dispute within the navy’s hierarchy and the role of sailors in society.